dpearson00/DrUptimeMrDowntime/documents/design_document.md

 discussions from getting sidetracked by aspects you do not intend to handle in your design.*

+The application is trying to collect relevant data and present this information efficiently.
+The relevant data in this case is the server health (uptime/downtime) which includes an abritrary amount of time of the server's health.

 ### 4.1.
 In Scope

 *Which parts of the problem defined in Sections 1 and 2 will you solve with this design?*

+- Creating a plug-and-play B2B solution for server monitoring.

 ### 4.2.
 Out of Scope